 Boot Pool Management

-System > Boot contains options for monitoring and managing the ZFS pool and devices that store the TrueNAS operating system.
+The Boot Environment screen has options that monitor and manage the ZFS boot pool and devices that store the TrueNAS operating system.

 Changing the Scrub Interval

-The Stats/Settings option displays current system statistics and provides the option to change the scrub interval, or how often the system runs a data integrity check on the operating system device.
+The Stats/Settings option shows current system statistics.
+It also allows you to change the scrub interval or how often the system runs a data integrity check on the operating system device.

-Go to System > Boot screen and click Stats/Settings.
-The Stats/Settings window displays statistics for the operating system device: Boot pool Condition as ONLINE or OFFLINE, Size in GiB and the space in use in Used, and Last Scrub Run with the date and time of the scrub.
-By default, the operating system device is scrubbed every 7 days.
+Go to the System > Boot Environment screen and click Stats/Settings.
+The Stats/Settings window shows statistics for the operating system device: Boot Pool Condition as Online or Offline, Size in GiB, the consumed space in Used, and Last Scrub Run with the date and time of the most recent scrub task.
+By default, the operating system device is scrubbed every seven days.

 Boot Environment Stats/Settings